IntersectMBO/cardano-haskell-packages/README.md

 We need to use `--override-input` because the CHaP flake relies on a built repository.
 By default it points to a built repository on the main CHaP `repo` branch.
-But if you have just produced your own built repository (see above) then you want to use that instead, and `-override-input` will let you do that.
+But if you have just produced your own built repository (see above) then you want to use that instead, and `--override-input` will let you do that.

 ### ... by testing against a haskell.nix project